Tax Guide for Restaurant Owners

 • Employees pay you cash for meals they consume.

-• You reduce employees' paychecks to compensate you for meals they consume.
+• You reduce employees' paychecks to repay you for meals they consume.

-• Your employees receive meals instead of cash to bring their compensation to legal minimum wage.
+• Your employees receive meals instead of cash to bring their compensation up to legal minimum wage.

 • Your employees have the option to receive cash for meals they do not consume.